agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - gain skills that there is a shortage off

-- exit opportunities include: data science, quantitative finance, tech entrepreneurship, research and freelance work.
+- exit opportunities include: DS, quantitative finance, tech entrepreneurship, research and freelance work.

 >Knowing programming is also helpful in many other industries and is